What Landlords Should Know About ‘White Goods’

 Landlord insurance for Appliances & White Goods

-While I can’t and won’t encourage anyone to splash out on appliance insuranceespecially unnecessarily – I will happily provide you with an option and leave it in your capable hands to decide whether you think it would be beneficial for your circumstances.
-If you don’t live local to your rental property(ies), or if you’ve historically wasted a lot of time and money replacing or repairing appliances, this could be a reasonable solution.
+While I can’t and won’t encourage anyone to splash out on appliance insuranceespecially unnecessarily – I will happily provide you with an option for your consideration.
+If you don’t live local to your rental property(ies), or have a history of spending significant time and money on appliance replacements or repairs, this could offer a practical solution.

 Rating